no1xsyzy/fyp/final.md

 ```

 A state attribute is a state with attribute interface,
-  e.g., `mod.ports` can be used to access all the ports.
+  e.g., "`mod.ports`" can be used to access all the ports.
-  `entry` of a state attribute marks the key in state.
+  "`entry`" of a state attribute marks the key in state.
-  `default_factory` provides a callable that creates the default value for this value.
+  "`default_factory`" provides a callable that creates the default value for this value.

 ```{.python .numberLines startFrom="110"}
 def load(self, state):